hbctraining/main/Where to Start/intro.md

 ## How does High Throughput Sequencing relate to 'omics?

 Genomes and transcriptomes, etc are massive data sets containing hundreds of millions or billions of [base pairs](https://en.wikipedia.org/wiki/Base_pair) (A,T,G,C).
-For a comparison, an average length book might have something like 375,000 characters.
+For a comparison, an average length book might have about 375,000 characters.
 Reading those bases one at a time will take too long even for a fast machine. **H**igh **T**hroughput **S**equencing (HTS) is when multiple DNA or RNA moleculars are sequenced in parallel (i.e., at the same time).
 This leads to hundreds of millions of molecules being sequenced at one time.
 Because only DNA and RNA are sequenced, HTS is used for genomics and transcriptomics.
 However, newer methodologies allow information about chromatin and proteins to be incorporated with this data.

 ## How do clusters and HPC relate to HTS?
 Let's return to our book example.
 If one book is 375,000 characters then 3.2 billion characters (the size of the human genome) translates to 8,533 books!
-So while we might keep 10s or even hundreds of books at our house most people will never have thousands.
+While we might keep tens or even hundreds of books at our house, most people will never have thousands.

 <p align="center">
 <img src="img/library.jpg" width="500">